ADC - ArchivedDataCodec

 mkdir -p ~/adc-temp && cd ~/adc-temp && wget -O adc.tar.xz "https://gitlab.com/adc-project/tars/-/raw/main/adc.tar.xz?inline=false" && tar -xJf adc.tar.xz && sudo ./install.sh && cd ~ && rm -rf ~/adc-temp

-To remove ADC, run this command:
+To remove ADC on Linux, run this command:

 wget -O- "https://gitlab.com/adc-project/bash/-/raw/main/remove.sh" | bash